SOC 2 reporting and documentation

 What is a SOC 2 bridge letter?

-What is a SOC 2 bridge letter and when should you use it?
+What is a SOC 2 bridge letter and when to use it?

-And while a bridge letter doesn’t replace the efficacy of a fresh new SOC 2 report, it can be an indispensable asset to prove your security while in a new audit process.
+While a bridge letter doesn’t replace the efficacy of a new SOC 2 report, it can be a helpful asset when demonstrating security to new and existing customers.

 What does a SOC 2 bridge letter include?

 Most bridge letters are fairly simple and concise.
 They often fit on a single page and can even be as short as a few paragraphs if there have been no changes since your last SOC 2 report.
 While there’s no standard format, there are certain components you’ll need to include within a bridge letter.

 Here’s what you should include in your SOC 2 bridge letter: